Deep in the night while everyone slept, five year old Ankar sat on the foot of his bed.

 Ever.
 So.
 Slightly, the Nosferatu’s features crumbled again.
 This was apparently not good news.
 Once again the creature thought a happy thought – a private thought that was happy for it – and its evil smile returned.

 “Yet here we are,” the thing grinned so wide that its sharply prominent, ratty teeth, displayed.
-“So all that really matters is, what do you think?”
+“So all that really matters is,” and here it lifted its enormous hands, “What do you think?”

 The question chilled Ankar into shivering.
 The creature’s two front teeth were long and sharp as nails.
 Neither his Mom or Pop were here to protect him from something that wasn’t real, and here was something that looked very real!